-After setting the VMD mode to Intel® OptaneTM and installing the IRST driver and Intel® OptaneTM Memory and Storage Management application, DO NOT uninstall the driver and application.
+See the following pages for more information if you have set your system for a RAID.
+After setting the SATA mode to Intel® OptaneTM and installing the Intel® Rapid Storage Technology application, DO NOT uninstall the IRST driver or Intel® OptaneTM Memory and Storage Management application.